GPh83/resticterm/README.md

 ## Features
 - Manage local repository
-- Information
-- Backup
+- Backup multi sources
 - Restore
 - Settings for easy use
+- Based on repository informations for use with command line or UI

 ## Todo
 - SSH repository